NC Attorney General Josh Stein announces $573 million settlement with consulting firm involved in opioid pandemic, NC to get $19 million

-RALEIGH — North Carolina Attorney General Josh Stein announced a $573 million settlement with consulting firm McKinsey & Company over its role in boosting the sale of opioids.
+RALEIGH — North Carolina Attorney General Josh Stein announced a $573 million settlement with consulting firm McKinsey & Company for its role in boosting the sale of opioids.

 The settlement, announced Feb.
 4, includes the other 49 states, the District of Columbia and territories.
 North Carolina will receive roughly $19 million which Stein said will go toward combating the opioid crisis.